peterernicke/ML_Zoomcamp_2023_Capstone1_Project/README.md

 ## Script train.py

 This script starts the final training.
 There is the final neural network architecture as a result from all the tuning that was done in the Jupyter notebook.
 The final architecture is shown on the image below.
+For your information: The input images in the Jupyter notebooks have a shape of (150x150x3) as shown in the image, but the images that are used for the final training (in predict.py) have a shape of 299x299x3.

 ![](Images/improved_model.png)